Skip to main content

 Understanding Parking Fee Escalation and Payment Deadlines

 The fee schedules for parking violations in Court are structured to encourage timely payment.
 For instance, if a PCN is not settled within 28 days, the fine escalates, necessitating further action from the council.
 Initially set at £70, the penalty increases if the motorist does not respond within the specified timeframe.
 Late payments can lead to additional administrative fees, effectively raising the total cost to around £130 if ignored for an extended period.
-This escalation is particularly relevant for vehicles parked near busy areas like The Poet Andrew Marvell or Starfish, where monitoring is stringent and enforcement is frequent.
+This escalation is particularly relevant for vehicles parked in busy areas, where monitoring is stringent and enforcement is frequent.

 Motorists should also note that the appeal process timeline does not pause the payment deadline, meaning one must act promptly.
 Those who wish to challenge a fine have the option to do so through avenues such as the Traffic Penalty Tribunal, which provides support for fair appeals.
 Understanding these escalation points can prevent unnecessary financial burden and stress during your visit to Court's attractions.